huijing/slides/webconf-asia-2017/README.md

 Even though Fonts Level 3 states that user agents must match font names case insensitively, it is still recommended to put them in quotes, just in case.

-Generic font families were introduced in CSS2.1, and left it up to user agents to provide reasonable default choices, which express the characteristics of each family as well as possible within the limits allowed by the underlying technology.
+Generic font families were introduced in CSS2.1, and left it up to user agents to provide reasonable default choices, which express the characteristics of each family as well as possible.

 There are currently five generic font families, with four more being defined in Fonts Level 4.
 The thing about these generic font families is they are notoriously inconsistent, but they were never meant to be consistent in the first place.
 You'd leave these generic font families to be fallbacks, triggered if somehow all the previously declared fonts failed to load.

 ## CSS basic font properties

-Not counting the font shorthand, there are six basic font properties.
+Not counting the `font` shorthand, there are six basic font properties.
 The last two were introduced in Fonts Level 3.
 I'll quickly run through the first four. `font-weight` is for indicating the stroke thickness of your font, and can take values from `100` to `900` or keywords, like `bolder` or `lighter`.

 `font-stretch` is used to select fonts based on their widths, ranging from condensed to expanded. `font-style` allows for the selection of italic or oblique faces.
 Italics are cursive, but obliques are sloped versions of a regular face. `font-size` indicates the desired height of the glyphs, and we can use absolute values like pixels and ems or relative values like percentages or viewport units, as well as keywords like `larger` or `smaller`.